KristijanArmeni/verbatim-memory-in-NLMs/README.md

 ## Running an LSTM job

-In bash script, activate the conda environment with [LSTM dependencies](https://github.com/KristijanArmeni/neural-lm-mem/blob/main/reqs_pytorch1.3.yaml):
-`conda activate env_name_lstm`
+In bash script, activate the conda environment with [dependencies]() `conda activate env_name_lstm`

 Download LSTM model into a folder `rnn_models` from here: